-- Zero tolerance for all registered sex offenders. - Zero tolerance for all convictions of crimes against children. - Zero tolerance for all convictions of violent acts. - Persons with pending charges for child abuse and neglect, sexual assault, and violent acts offenses will be considered only after resolution of such charges. - Driving is required from CASA Advocates, Galveston CASA will not consider applicants who have had felony convictions involving a motor vehicle in the last 10 years or have misdemeanor DWI offense within the last 10 years. - Any other offense that could hurt the credibility of the CASA organization will be considered on a case-by-case basis.
+- \Zero tolerance for all registered sex offenders. - \Zero tolerance for all convictions of crimes against children. - \Zero tolerance for all convictions of violent acts. - \Persons with pending charges for child abuse and neglect, sexual assault, and violent acts offenses will be considered only after resolution of such charges. - \Driving is required from CASA Advocates; Galveston CASA will not consider applicants who have had felony convictions involving a motor vehicle in the last 10 years or have misdemeanor DWI offense within the last 10 years. - \Any other offense that could hurt the credibility of the CASA organization will be considered on a case-by-case basis.

-Section 5: RECRUITMENT AND SELECTION
+SECTION 7: RECRUITMENT AND SELECTION

 Inclusiveness and diversity are essential components of Galveston CASA's recruitment efforts.
 Galveston CASA actively seeks individual who respect a child's inherent right to grow with dignity in a safe environment that meets that child's best interest.
-Galveston CASA includes targeted strategies to attract volunteers from diverse cultural and ethnic backgrounds and from a variety of age groups and socio-economic levels.
+Galveston CASA includes targeted strategies to attract volunteers from diverse cultural and ethnic backgrounds and from a variety of age groups and socio-economic level who reflect the diversity of the children served.

-A volunteer trained by Galveston CASA is appointed by the court to advocate for children who have come into the care of the Department of Family and Protective Services (DFPS); a result of abuse or neglect.
-A CASA Advocate volunteer is responsible for advocating for the child's best interest at every stage of the case once appointed by the court.
+A volunteer trained by Galveston CASA is appointed by the court to advocate for children who have come into the care of the Department of Family and Protective Services (DFPS); a result of a Suit Affecting the Parent-Child Relationship.
+A CASA Advocate volunteer or staff member if an advocate is not immediately available is responsible for advocating for the child's best interest at every stage of the case once appointed by the court.